 Bodyweight Squats with Band Alternatives

 Don’t have any resistance bands?
-Here are a couple alternatives that you can use to replace Banded Bodyweight Squats.
+Here are a couple of alternatives that you can use to replace Banded Bodyweight Squats.

 Bodyweight Squats (no band)

 For the two alternatives here, we’re going to superset Bodyweight Squats (with no band) with another exercise that is more of a glute activation movement.

 So, bodyweight squats supersetted with…

 A great glute activator that doesn’t require any equipment is lateral leg raises.

 Simply lay on your side, top leg straight, toe dorsiflexed and pointed slightly down.
 Lift the leg up and lower back down under control.